nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">

 :computer: **Keyboard shortcut**:<br>
-While the recipe you want to delete is being selected, simply hit the <kbd>Delete</kbd> or
+While the recipe you want to delete is selected, simply press the <kbd>Delete</kbd> or
 <kbd>Backspace</kbd> key and click on confirm to delete that particular recipe!

 </div>